mahmadif/able2rank/README.md

 }
 ```

-If you use the source code for feature selection (`/code/fs.r`) or provided datasets (`/data`) in your research, please consider citing the following paper:
+If you use the source code for feature selection (`/code/fs.r`) or provided datasets (`/data`) in your research, please consider citing:

 ```
 @inproceedings{ahmadif_huellermeier_ds19,